visioninhope/foundationallm/docs/deployment/deployment.md

     ![Application Insights query](../media/monitoring-traces.png)

-3. Select the `Export` button to explort the results the query.
+3. Select the `Export` button to export the results of the query.

 4. In the query, replace `traces` with `requests` or `exceptions` to view the corresponding telemetry.